We’ve created this guide to help new contributors understand and navigate the React Email codebase.

 Top-level directories

-After cloning the React Email repository you will be able to see a few directories at the root:
+After cloning the React Email repository you will see a few root-level directories.
+Here’s a brief overview of each:

 DirectoryDescription